 Department members serve as faculty PIs and Co-Is on clinical trials in many WCM departments.
 We run programs in health services research with WCM’s Department of Healthcare Policy and Research, focusing on technology assessment, decision analysis, computerized decision support, cost-effectiveness research, and health care policy and regulatory reform.
 We support research faculty in the Department of Healthcare Policy and Research.
 Many of our Institutes, Centers, and Research Programs are bench-to-bedside.
 Our Dalio Institute of Cardiovascular Imaging develops highly novel image acquisition technologies and computer analysis algorithms, translating many to the clinic, and following up with impact studies on risk stratification and medical decision-making.

-In all, our research enterprise includes about 25 PhD pre-clinical researchers (not including additional medical physicists who primarily provide clinical services) supported by about 35 dedicated research personnel such as imaging and laboratory technologists, research coordinators and aides, and grants managers.
-Our faculty members have conjoint or secondary appointments in various departments through the Weill Cornell Graduate School of Medical Sciences in New York City, the main Cornell University campus in Ithaca, New York, and the newly established Cornel NYC Tech campus in New York City.
-At any given time, the Department has between 15 – 25 post-doctoral fellows, graduate students, and visiting undergraduate students engaged in research activities.
-Our NIH ranking has dramatically improved over the past six years from 43rd in 2006 (by Blue Ridge analysis) to 22nd in 2012 (by Academy of Radiology Research analysis).
+In all, our research enterprise is comprised of about 35 dedicated researchers supported by over 40 research personnel such as imaging and laboratory technologists, research coordinators and aides, grant managers, and a scientific editor.
+Our faculty have conjoint or secondary appointments in various departments of the Weill Cornell Graduate School of Medical Sciences, the Cornell NYC Tech campus in New York City, and the main Cornell University campus in Ithaca, New York.
+The Department has over 25 post-doctoral fellows, graduate students, and visiting undergraduate students engaged in research activities.
+Please direct research opportunity inquiries to Weill Cornell Medicine Radiology Department Vice Chairman for Research Ajay Gupta, MD, at email@example.com.